Install the BIG-IP Controller: OpenShift¶

 The BIG-IP Controller requires Administrator permissions in order to provide full functionality.

 The example below shows a Deployment with the basic config parameters required to run the BIG-IP Controller in OpenShift.
-With this configuration, you can Create BIG-IP virtual servers for Services and Deploy Application Services (iApps).
+With this configuration, you can Create BIG-IP virtual servers for Services.

 Use BIG-IP SNAT Pools and SNAT automap¶